 Chronically ill patients who are supported with skilled supervision, support services and equipment.

 Home care delivers for New Yorkers

-New York’s Medicaid home care program provides awide range of services to a population of over 165,000 homebound sick and elderly throughout the State (2008 data) while over 188,000 New Yorkers receive home care funded by the federal Medicare Program (2007 data).
-And of course, thousands of New York State residents purchase home care services privately and others receive home care services through private insurance coverage in both indemnity and managed care benefit plans.
+New York’s Medicaid home care program provides a wide range of services to the homebound, sick, and elderly throughout the State.
+Thousands of New York State residents purchase home care services privately and others receive home care services through private insurance coverage in both indemnity and managed care benefit plans.

 Home care is a cost-effective health care solution